jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 +++
-title = "How do we talk to WebAssembly, and can WebAssembly Components and WASI help?" description = "This post introduces WebAssembly, looks at how we pass data in and out of it, and then looks to the WASI P2 standard and WebAssembly Component modal as a means to improve on this." date = 2026-05-27 draft = false
+title = "Working with WebAssembly and WASI 0.2 components" description = "This post introduces WebAssembly, looks at how we pass data in and out of it, and then looks to the WASI 0.2 standard and WebAssembly Component modal as a way to pass more complex data back and forth" date = 2026-05-28 draft = false
 [extra]
 created = "2026-05-27"